 The Bursar's Office is responsible for collecting university tuition and fees, issuing student refunds from financial aid funds, sending invoices and receipts, and distributing student educational tax data.

-The Office of the University Bursar is located in the Horvitz Administration Building, 1st floor, on the main campus, 3301 College Avenue, Ft.
+The Office of the University Bursar is located in the Horvitz Administration Building, 1st floor, on the Fort Lauderdale/Davie Campus, 3301 College Avenue, Ft.
 Lauderdale-Davie, FL 33314.